-We are integrating our agricultural production and educational programs in a new cooperative endeavor, creating a mutually supportive association of work and community.
+Last spring, we announced a new agricultural initiative: Threefold Educational Foundation’s Pfeiffer Center and The Fellowship Community’s Duryea Farm combined our farming and educational activities in a new cooperative endeavor, creating a mutually supportive association of work and community.

-We invite our friends to be an integral part of this creation and partnership.
-As we forge this new institution, our needs are many and varied.
-Tools and equipment must be refurbished or purchased, and our staff, co-workers, and interns provided for.
-Your generous support at this moment in our history will enable us to give our undivided attention to creating a thriving farm and garden that serves our community and the world in countless ways, large and small.
-Please donate today.
+For our programs to thrive and our community to expand requires substantial investments in people and equipment.
+Tools and machinery must be refurbished or purchased, and our staff, co-workers, and interns provided for.
+Your generous support at this critical moment in our history will enable us to give our undivided attention to creating a thriving farm that serves our community and the world in countless ways, large and small.

 The Pfeiffer Center is a project of the Threefold Educational Center, a 501(c)3 nonprofit organization.
 All donations are tax-deductible to the extent allowed by law.

 About the Fellowship Community

 Founded in 1966, the Fellowship Community is a work-based intergenerational community centered on the care of the elderly.
 Approximately 140 elder members, co-workers, and their children live together in a rural farm setting just 30 miles northwest of New York City.
 From its beginnings, the Fellowship Community had gardens; its members were committed to growing as much of their own food as possible, and to being good stewards of their land.
 So naturally they were delighted when in 1997 John Duryea offered them the opportunity to buy Duryea Farm and keep its original 33 acres intact and under cultivation.